micro-community/development/roadmap.md

 ## Micro as a service

-Ultimately we want to deliver micro as a service in the following ways
+Ultimately we want to deliver micro as a service as a shared platform for microservice development.

+Summarised view

 - [ ] Micro services network - a shared platform for service development
 - [ ] Multi-Cloud {AWS, Azure, GCP, DO} - highly available and invisible to the user